MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/testing.md

 # Testing Library #

 As with classical development, it is important to be able to diagnose mistakes and errors in quantum programs.
-In this section, we discuss the functions and operations provided by the canon to assist in diagnosing quantum operations implemented in Q#, built on top of <xref:microsoft.quantum.primitive.assertprob>.
+In this section, we discuss the functions and operations provided in our libraries to assist in diagnosing quantum operations implemented in Q#, built on top of <xref:microsoft.quantum.primitive.assertprob>.
 Many of these functions and operations rely on the fact that classical simulations of quantum mechanics need not obey the [no cloning theorem](https://arxiv.org/pdf/quant-ph/9607018.pdf), such that we can make unphysical measurements and assertions when using a simulator for our target machine.
 Thus, we can test individual operations on a classical simulator before deploying on hardware.

 ## Asserts on Classical Values ##

-As discussed in [Testing and Debugging](xref:microsoft.quantum.techniques.testing-and-debugging), a function or operation with signature `Unit -> Unit` or `Unit => Unit`, respectively, can be called as a *unit test*.
+As discussed in [Testing and Debugging](xref:microsoft.quantum.techniques.testing-and-debugging), a function or operation with signature `(Unit -> Unit)` or `(Unit => Unit)`, respectively, can be called as a *unit test*.
 Such unit tests are useful in ensuring that functions and operations act as intended in known cases, and that additional features not break existing functionality.
 The canon provides several *assertions*: functions which `fail` if their inputs don't meet certain conditions.
 For instance, <xref:microsoft.quantum.canon.assertalmostequal> takes inputs `actual : Double` and `expected : Double` and will fail if `(actual - expected)` is outside the range $[-10^{-10}, 10^{-10}]$.
 `AssertAlmostEqual` is used within the canon to ensure that functions such as <xref:microsoft.quantum.canon.realmod> return the correct answer for a variety of representative cases.

-More generally, the canon provides a range of functions for asserting different properties of and relations between classical values.
+More generally, the standard libraries provide a range of functions for asserting different properties of and relations between classical values.
-These functions all start with prefix Assert and located in Microsoft.Quantum.Canon namespace.
+These functions all start with prefix Assert and located in Microsoft.Quantum.Diagnostic namespace.

 ## Testing Qubit States ##

-Suppose that `P : Qubit => Unit` is an operation intended to prepare the state $\ket{\psi}$ when its input is in the state $\ket{0}$.
+Suppose that `P : (Qubit => Unit)` is an operation intended to prepare the state $\ket{\psi}$ when its input is in the state $\ket{0}$.
 Let $\ket{\psi'}$ be the actual state prepared by `P`.
 Then, $\ket{\psi} = \ket{\psi'}$ if and only if measuring $\ket{\psi'}$ in the axis described by $\ket{\psi}$ always returns `Zero`.
 That is,